Plant Protein vs. Animal Protein: What's the Difference?

 To put it into perspective: we can compare animal and plant protein sources using the DIAAS protein quality rating which factors in both the amino acid profile of a protein and it's bioavailability.
 The lowest animal protein is chicken at 108, and the highest plant protein is chickpeas at 83.
 [5, 6]

-In other words, the scientific data is very clear that animal proteins, pound for pound, are significantly superior in quality to plant proteins.
+The scientific data is very clear that animal proteins, pound for pound, are significantly superior in quality to plant proteins.

 Now, let’s compare the quality of proteins between different animal sources.
 We can examine both the essential amino acid profile of some different animal proteins along with their DIAAS quality scores, where available.